pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

     - First 90-day objectives
     - Q&A session
   - Welcome call with founder/CEO (30 minutes)
-    - Dynasty vision and mission
+    - Legacy vision and mission
     - Personal story and values
     - Expectations for role
   - Review employee handbook and policies (60 minutes)